How Tardigrade Inspired Room-temperature Vaccine Storage

 Enters cryptobiosis by replacing cellular water with a glass-like sugar (trehalose) and producing unique proteins (Dsup) that physically shield DNA — surviving vacuum, radiation 1,000× the lethal human dose, temperatures from -272°C to 150°C, and 30 years without water

-In the language of biomimicry, this falls under the Modify › Change state category — one of the most actively researched areas in bio-inspired engineering.
+In the language of biomimicry, this falls under the Modify › Change state category.

 The Design Principle